open-quantum-safe/www/about/index.md

 ## Overview

 The goal of the Open Quantum Safe (OQS) project is to support the transition to quantum-resistant cryptography.
+OQS is part of the [Linux Foundation](https://www.linuxfoundation.org/)'s [Post-Quantum Cryptography Alliance](https://pqca.org/).

 OQS consists of two main lines of work: [liboqs](liboqs), an open source C library for quantum-resistant cryptographic algorithms, and prototype [integrations](applications) into protocols and applications, including a fork of the widely used OpenSSL library.